The Prewar T-Rail Layout

 (November 12 - November 16, 2018)

-After years of talking about it -- and fiddling with layout design with RR-Track -- I finally made the trip to Home Depot for lumber with best-friend-Bob and got the blasted thing started.
-I only had 5 days (and only 4 hours on three of those days...)
+After years of talking about it -- and fiddling with layout design with RR-Track -- I finally made the trip to Home Depot for lumber with best-friend-Bob and got the damned thing started.
+I only had 5 partial days...

 Day 1, 2 & 3

 3 sections...
 5 sections...
 7 sections...

 All 8 sections, a base coat, and the first part of the dogbone grade...

 At the end of day 4, about 45 running feet of track.
 We finally quit at 1am when we ran out of fishplates.

 It's not a lot - but at least it's a start.
 And FYI, bolting those tiny fishplates onto the track with even tinier nuts & bolts is slow goin'.
 And of course, every 75 year-old track section had to have old hardware removed and the conducting areas wire-wheeled clean; turnouts tested and oiled...
 Well you get the idea.
 It wasn't exactly like snapping fasttrak together.
 But it will be WAY cool if/when I ever get it done.